 - The withdrawal of drugs

-It’s been found that drugs which depress the nervous system (such as depressants) and stimulants (such as cocaine or methamphetamine) play a major role in your brain’s activity.
+It’s been found that drugs that depress the nervous system (such as depressants) and stimulants (such as cocaine or methamphetamine) play a major role in your brain’s activity.
 So much so, that delusions can start to form when these drugs are abused. ²³ ²⁴

 Psychotic Disorder Due to Another Medical Condition